-Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency
+Aids in the biochemical detection of Krabbe disease and saposin A cofactor deficiency

-Follow-up testing after an abnormal newborn screening result for Krabbe disease
+Second-tier testing or follow up testing after an abnormal newborn screening result in an infant for Krabbe disease

 This test is not capable of identifying carriers of Krabbe disease.